coderedcorp/wagtail-cache/docs/index.rst

 Wagtail Cache is a simple page cache for Wagtail inspired by the Django cache middleware.
-It provides an extremely fast way of serving pages with no database hits whatsoever.
-It is customizable enough that the developer can determine whether or not to cache on each individual request/response, or even on the Wagtail page models directly!
+It provides an extremely fast way of serving pages with no database hits whatsoever, and does not require any additional infrastructure (such as Redis, Memcached, etc.)!
+However it is still customizable enough that the developer can determine whether or not to cache on each individual request/response, views, or Wagtail page models directly.

 Wagtail Cache also provides a panel to show cache stats and clear the cache from the wagtail admin under **Settings > Cache**.